IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 It is sufficient that any of the two conditions above is fulfilled to make the base delay update properly.
 Furthermore, {{LEDBAT-delay-impact}} describes an issue with short-lived competing flows.
-In SCReAM, these short-lived flows will cause the self-clocking to slow down, thereby building up the RTP queue; in turn, this results in a reduced media video bitrate.
+In SCReAM, these short-lived flows will cause the self-clocking to slow down, thereby building up the data unit queue; in turn, this results in a reduced media video bitrate.
 Thus, SCReAM slows the bitrate more when there are competing short-lived flows than the traditional use of LEDBAT does.
 The basic functionality in the use of LEDBAT in SCReAM is quite